 Hemorrhagic Disease is generally reported in late summer and early fall in Kentuck.
 Large-scale outbreaks typically occur every 5-10 years, although some reports of suspected cases are received by Kentucky Fish and Wildlife every year and localized outbreaks occur sporadically.

-Clinical presentation of EHD viral infection varies considerably and ranges from rapid death to chronic disease.
-Deer infected with EHD or bluetongue viruses may be depressed, feverish, emaciated (very thin), and remain near water in late summer or fall.
+Clinical signs vary and range from rapid death to lingering effects in some individuals.
+Deer infected with these viruses may be depressed, feverish, emaciated (very thin), and remain near water in late summer or early fall.

 Lesions vary depending on the virulence of the disease.
 They include edema (swelling) of the head, neck, tongue, conjunctiva, lungs, heart, rumen, and intestines.
-There may be ulcers in the dental pad, tongue, palate, rumen, and omasum.
+There may be ulcers in the dental pad, tongue, palate and stomach (rumen and omasum chambers in particular).
 More chronically-infected deer may have growth interruptions in the hooves or sloughing of hoof walls.

 This disease is diagnosed from a blood sample, or from a refrigerated sample of spleen, lung, or lymph node tissue.

-Hemorrhagic disease is one of the most important diseases affecting white-tailed deer populations in Kentucky and throughout the Southeast.
+Hemorrhagic Disease is one of the most important diseases affecting white-tailed deer populations in Kentucky and throughout the Southeast.
 The disease affects deer throughout the Southeast and much of the rest of the country.
 It probably occurs at a low rate every year, but some years an outbreak may occur, resulting in a large number of deer deaths that are noticeable to the public.
-Outbreaks are more likely to occur in the northern and more mountainous areas of the range of HD; however, they are still relatively uncommon.
-The last outbreak in Kentucky was in summer/fall 2007.
+Outbreaks are more likely to occur in the northern and more mountainous areas of the range of the disease; however, they are still relatively uncommon.

-There are no known treatments or control of hemorrhagic disease.
+There are no known treatments or controls for Hemorrhagic Disease.